Bruce Springsteen questions Trump's competence for office

 - Huskies expected to be hit hard by early departures for NFL draft

-Springsteen says he plans to do his best to play a “very, very small part” in trying to ensure America maintains its ideals.
+Springsteen says he plans to do his best to play a “very, very small part” in trying to ensure that America maintains its ideals.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.